-What can we heal with self-healing arts like Qigong and Tai Chi?
+What can we heal with the self-healing art of qigong?
 And what can’t we heal?

 Now, let’s get down to business.

 Can Cancer Be Reversed?

 (Note: Let’s be clear that I am not giving medical advice, and that I am not in any way suggesting that your cancer will be cured or reversed by qigong.
 In the U.S. it is illegal for anyone other than oncologists to treat cancer.
 This is a theoretical discussion, not medical advice.)